TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/alerts-quota-metric.md

 ## **Recommended Steps**

-If you have reached the quota limit, the following steps may help resolve the issue.
+If you have reached the quota limit, the following steps may help resolve the issue:

-1. Try deleting or disabling metric alert rules that aren’t used anymore.
+1. Try deleting or disabling metric alert rules that aren’t used anymore
 2. Switch to using metric alert rules that monitor multiple resources.
 With this capability, a single alert rule can monitor multiple resources, with only one alert rule counted against the quota.
 For more information about this capability and the supported resource types, see [here](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-metric-overview#monitoring-at-scale-using-metric-alerts-in-azure-monitor).
 3. If you need the quota limit to be increased, please proceed to open a support request, and provide the following information:

     - Subscription Id(s) for which the quota limit need to be increased
     - Resource type for the quota increase: **Metric Alerts** or **Metric alerts (Classic)**
     - Requested quota limit

 ## To check the current usage of new metric alert rules